dbt-labs/docs.getdbt.com/website/docs/docs/guides/migration-guide/upgrading-to-v1.1.md

 ### Plugins

+- **dbt-bigquery:** Support for finer-grained configuration of query timeout and retry when defining your [connection profile](bigquery-profile).
 - **dbt-spark** added support for a [`session` connection method](spark-profile#session), for use with a pySpark session, to support rapid iteration when developing advanced or experimental functionality.
 This connection method is not recommended for new users, and it is not supported in dbt Cloud.